turgu1/esp32-oberon-compiler/README.md

 14. Add language functionalities (mainly SYSTEM procedures) required in support of the ESP32 architecture
 15. Create other Oakridge compliant Modules
 16. Build a PlatformIO Custom Development Platform
-17. Develop modules for some of the ESP32 subsystems
+17. Develop modules for some ESP32 subsystems
 18. Enjoy

 I'm now doing a round robin between steps 8, 9, 10, 11 and 12

 ## Modifications

-Some of the modifications to the Project Oberon compiler source code (up to step 5):
+Some modifications to the Project Oberon compiler source code (up to step 5):

 Strict Oberon-07 definition (obnc):